Alexdoru/MWE/README.md

 - **Draw red eyeline** - Draw a red square at the eye level of entities
 - **Draw blue vector** - Draw a blue line representing the look direction of entities
 - **Blue line for players only** - Draws the blue line for players only
-- **3m blue line** - Make the blue line 3 meters long, to match the reach of players
+- **3m blue line** - Make the blue line 3m long, to match the reach of players
-- **Hide close hitboxes** - Stop rendering hitboxes that are closer than a certain distance that you can choose
+- **Hide close hitboxes** - Stops rendering hitboxes that are closer than a certain distance that you can choose
 - **Hitboxes remain enable after restart** - Unlike vanilla minecraft you won't need to enable it everytime you play

 ### Mega Walls features

-- **Colored Leather Armor** - Changes iron armor pieces to team colored leather armor
 - **Base Location HUD** - Shows in which base you are located
 - **Creeper primed TNT HUD** - Displays the cooldown of the primed TNT when playing Creeper
 - **Energy display HUD** - Displays the amount of energy you have